AdrianK95/TrumpTweet/README.md

 # Getting Started
 * Spyder with Python 3.7
 * Access to a twitter developer account and API already set up.
+* You will need your own access and consumer keys which you can get in the twitter API

 # What I learned
  * How to scrape tweets using the twitter API app.